opielapatryk/about/README.md

 ## Hi there!
-💾 I am Software developer intrested in mobile app development and backend.
+💾 I am Software developer intrested in mobile app development and backend.  <br>
 💾 Computer Science Student

 ### Areas of Expertise: